AdityaAgarwal664/Influence-maximization-for-Viral-Marketing-In-Social-Media/README.md

 ⮚ Red: Seed Node
 ⮚ Blue: Influenced Nodes
 ⮚ Yellow: Non-active Nodes
-30
-Code Snippet:
-Fig. 6
-Output Generated:
-Fig. 7

 II.
 Result Table
 The results of influence maximization, including selected seed nodes and their influenced nodes, are stored in the variables files selected_seed_nodes and influenced_nodes.
 Code Snippet:
-Fig. 8
-31
-Output Generated:
-Fig. 9

 III.
 Connection Counts Pie Chart:
 This pie chart visualizes the distribution of connection counts among source nodes in the social network i.e it displays the names of influencers v/s percentage of connections.
 Code Snippet:
-Fig. 10
-32

 Output Generated:
 Fig. 11
 IV.
 Connection Counts Line Graph:
 This line chart shows the relationship between source nodes and their connection counts in the social network over time and is a names of influencers v/s total number of connections graph.
-Code Snippet:
-Fig. 12
-33

 Output Generated:
 Fig. 13
 V. Connection Counts Scatter Chart:
 This scatter chart visualizes the relationship between source nodes and their connection counts in a two-dimensional space.
-Code Snippet:
-Fig. 14
-34
-Output Generated:
-Fig. 15
-VI.
-Connection Counts Bar Chart:
-This bar chart represents the connection counts for each source node in the social network.
-Code Snippet:
-Fig. 16
-35
-Output Generated:
-Fig. 17
-VII.
-Heatmap:
-The heatmap provides a visual representation of the relationship between source nodes and their connection counts in a tabular format.
-Code Snippet:
-Fig. 18
-36
-Output Generated:
-Fig. 19
-VIII.
-Connection Table:
-The connection counts are visualized through the pie chart, line chart, bar chart, scatter chart, and heatmap.
-Code Snippet:
-Fig. 20
-37
-Output Generated:
-Fig. 21
-IX.
-Your Table:
-The data of the csv file uploaded by the user is displayed through this table.
-Code Snippet:
-Fig. 22
-38
-Output Generated:
-Fig. 22

 4.3.
 Risk Analysis and Mitigation
 Risk analysis involves identifying potential risks that may impact the success of a project and implementing strategies to mitigate or manage those risks [2].
 The following are some potential